stacks-network/docs/_develop/zero_to_dapp_1.md

 to learn about how to use the Blockstack Ecosystem to develop and fund decentralized applications (DApps).

-The tutorial has four pages, this is first of four pages.
+The tutorial has four pages and this is first.
 The top of each page lists the contents.
 This page contains the following:

 * TOC
 {:toc}

 Of course, you can skip pages if you want.
-Each page contains a section describing who can/should skip and containing a link to the next tutorial page.
+Each page contains a section describing who can or should skip the page.
+The section contains a link to the next page.
-You can also use the menu on the left.
+You can also use the navigation on the left to skip pages.

 <div class="uk-card uk-card-default uk-card-body">
 <h5>Can you skip this page?</h5>